 Tuition Assistance Program (TAP) grants are available to legal residents of New York State who meet a certain income tax threshold.
 Undocumented students residing in New York State may be eligible for state-administered grants and scholarships through the Senator José Peralta New York State DREAM Act.
 Students may also qualify for the SUNY Educational Opportunity Program (EOP), which provides financial aid and support services to financially and academically disadvantaged students.

-We've teamed up with ECMC Solutions to answer all of your student loan repayment questions.
 Solutions is a service of the nonprofit organization ECMC and is dedicated to helping students manage educational loans.
 Their resources are available to you free of charge.
-You can email or webchat with a Solutions Student Loan Repayment Advisor through the ECMC website.
-You may also call them at (877) 331-3262.
-In addition, ECMC will provide Financial Aid Basics for college and life.
-You will have access to information to help you manage your money.
+You can email or webchat with a Solutions Student Loan Repayment Advisor through the website or by calling (877) 331-3262.
+ECMC provides Financial Aid Basics for college and life.
+You will have access to information to help you manage your money: banking basics, budgeting, consumer credit and protection, consumer credit reports and scores, managing your records, preventing identity theft.